 “Advanced Roofing takes great pride in the success of our company and employees, and keeping our customers satisfied is at the heart of all we do,” said Rob Kornahrens, founder and CEO.

 A Rising Sun

-Kornahrens’ first exposure to roofing happened in high school and throughout college as he worked at Triple-M Roofing on Long Island, N.Y.
+Kornahrens’ exposure to roofing happened in high school and throughout college as he worked at Triple-M Roofing on Long Island, N.Y.
 After earning a degree in business administration from the University of Arizona, he opened a branch office for Triple-M in Atlanta, Ga., and after several years, the company moved him to South Florida in 1982.

 As grateful as he was to Triple-M, he wanted to venture out on his own.
 In 1983, he borrowed $15,000 from his father, a manufacturer of airplane refueling equipment, to start Advanced Roofing.

 The roofing company mainly serves commercial markets, focusing on reroofing, waterproofing, repairs and maintenance, and has since expanded into other avenues.
-Advanced Roofing says it obtains roughly 90% of its business from referral work, something it can attribute to tis slogan, “committed to quality.”
+Advanced Roofing says it obtains roughly 90% of its business from referral work, something it can attribute to its slogan, “committed to quality.”

 “Advanced Roofing has consistently experienced year-over-year growth with annual revenues in excess of $120-$140 million, driven by its reputation for top-quality craftsmanship and exceptional customer service,” said Kornahrens.

 To ensure its slogan isn’t an empty statement, Advanced Roofing has a full-time quality control division to inspect all jobsites and train employees on how to properly install everything from BUR and modified bitumen to single-ply membrane, coatings and metal roofing.
 Independent inspections are also performed on most jobsites by city officials, FM Global Insurance, manufacturers, clients and consultants alike.